yencli/slurm-web/doc/usage.rst

    its start time in the future.
 #.
 The QOS of the job
 #.
 The partition of the job
+#.
+An external link containing the cluster name and job id, optional and customizable
+   ( see "installation" )

 You can filter the displayed jobs by using the input above the table.
 All the shown jobs then satisfy all the filters given in the input.
 There is an